 Here are a few final expert tips to help you refine your resume:

-• While transferable skills are valuable to every employer, they shouldn’t overshadow your hard, technical abilities.
-Choose a few prominent soft skills and try to keep a longer list of hard skills.
+While transferable skills are valuable to every employer, they shouldn’t overshadow your hard, technical abilities.
+Choose a few prominent soft skills and try to keep a longer list of hard electrician skills on a resume.

 Closing Thoughts